 Will we see a rise in Certified B Corps as consumers look to support purposeled brands and companies?
-Research shows that genuinely purpose-led brands grow at double the rate of those without any higher-order societal aim and this is expected to increase in importance with millennials and Gen Zs.17
+Research shows that genuinely purposeled brands grow at double the rate of those without any higher-order societal aim and this is expected to increase in importance with millennials and Gen Zs.17

-17 Kantar Consulting
+17 Kantar Consultino

-If you're a Manufacturer: Can you create emotional ties with more storytelling?
+Can you create emotional ties with more storytelling?

-If you're a Retailer: Are you sharing your values with your community?
+Are you sharing your values with your community?

-If you're in Food Service: Can you be more transparent about where your inputs come from and tell the stories of the producers who provided them?
+Can you be more transparent about where your inputs come from and tell the stories of the producers who provided them?